dchambers/typester/README.md

   * The `isA()` method can be used to do both `instanceof` checks against objects, and `typeof` checks against literal values.
   * The `fulfills()` method can be used do shape-based checks.
   * The `optionally` modifier can be used for optional arguments.
+  * It's the developer's responsibility to ensure the `verify()` statements are performed in the correct order &mdash; the provided argument name is only used for informational purposes when an error is thrown.

 ## Verifiers

-Here's the core list of _verifiers_ you can use in Typester:
+Here's the list of core _verifiers_ you can use in Typester:

   * `isA()`
   * `classIsA()`